aligosas/ApiTheHive-1/Docs/Integration.md

 lay.modules.enabled += connectors.misp.MispConnector

 misp {
-  # Interval between consecutive MISP event imports in hours (h) or
   interval = 10m
   "<MISP-ID>" {
   url = "<misp-url>:<misp-port>"
   key = "<misp-apikey>"
-  #  ## MISP event filters
-  #  # MISP filters is used to exclude events from the import.
-  #  # Filter criteria are:
-  #  # The number of attribute
   max-attributes = 1000
-  #  # The size of its JSON representation
   max-size = 1 MiB
-  #  # The age of the last publish date
   max-age = 7 days
   }
 }